 One of my Specialist asked me why is that worse?
 She wanted to understand why I would want to know I have a known disease that could be terminal or has no hope of treatment?Answers Are Always Nice

 I explained there is a sense of assurity in knowing exactly what I’m dealing with.
 Known diseases have a better chance of understanding the prognosis.
 We have no idea the path my disease will take.
 We know it’s progressive in nature but we don’t know how quickly and what the progression will involve.

 It continually surprises us with out of the blue serious events.

-We have already been surprised by a scary pathological femur fracture and my bone marrow is being damaged.
+We have already been surprised by a scary pathological femur fracture.
 I am being constantly patched up and enduring difficult surgeries and recoveries as a result.

-I constantly fracture both my feet.
+Both my feet constantly break.
 We’ve lost count of how many foot fractures I currently have.
 It’s around 6 or 7.

-My left femur remains broken 6 years on, as the disease hampers healing.
-My entire spine from C2 to S1 is riddled with severe degenerative disc disease, disc herniations impinging nerve roots and severe spinal stenosis.
-I’ve had 3 spinal surgeries in the past 18 months, with more on the horizon.
+My left femur remains broken 8 years on, as the disease hampers healing.
+My entire spine from C2 to S1 is riddled with severe degenerative disc disease, disc herniations impinging and compressing nerve roots and causing severe spinal stenosis.

 Finding Ways to Live in Limbo

 I want to be able to prepare for what the future holds in some way.
 We all, in general, like to plan ahead in life.
 We plan for retirement, we plan holidays , we plan special events.
 We look forward to things.